-As a parent, you quickly get used to the everyday bumps, scrapes, and bruises that come with seeing your little one explore the world.
-But did you know that every year, more than 9.2 million children end up in the emergency room due to accidental injuries?
+As a parent, you quickly get used to the everyday bumps, scrapes, and bruises of seeing your little one explore the world.
+But did you know that more than 9.2 million children end up in the emergency room every year due to accidental injuries?
 For a further 12,000 children or young adults, these injuries prove fatal.

 9 of the Most Common Child Injuries You Should Know About